Case Study

 Key Takeaway

-Property outcomes are rarely accidental.
+Property outcomes aren't accidental.

 This case study demonstrates the difference between: